Get Latest Updates About Pharmacy Notes, Books and Many More

 D. To plasma proteins that exist in the blood but not in the interstitial fluid

 Answer is A: “Integral” refers to being within the cell membrane.
-The other choices are not even close to being correct.
+The other choices are not even close to being correct. - What is the term used to describe the bulk movement of a large number of molecules out of a cell?

 A. Lymphocytosis